temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 ---

 :::info WORK IN PROGRESS

 This tutorial is a work in progress.
 Some sections may be incomplete, out of date, or missing.
 We're working to update it.

 :::

 ## Introduction

-In this tutorial, we will tour all of the [Workflow APIs](https://docs.temporal.io/typescript/workflows#workflow-apis) you should know, primarily Signals, Queries, `condition`, and `sleep` (and eventually Child Workflows and `continueAsNew`), by building a realistic monthly subscription payments workflow that can be canceled and changed while it runs.
+In this tutorial, you will tour all of the [Workflow APIs](https://docs.temporal.io/typescript/workflows#workflow-apis) you should know, primarily Signals, Queries, `condition`, and `sleep` (and eventually Child Workflows and `continueAsNew`), by building a realistic monthly subscription payments workflow that can be canceled and changed while it runs.

 - The goal is to give you a more accessible introduction to these APIs by explaining them in context of a realistic application.
 - We also give an example of how you break down project requirements into Activities and Workflow logic.

-Our task is to write a Workflow for a limited time Subscription (eg a 36 month Phone plan) that satisfies these conditions:
+YOur task is to write a Workflow for a limited time Subscription (eg a 36 month Phone plan) that satisfies these conditions:

 1. When the user signs up, **send a welcome email** and start a free trial for `TrialPeriod`.
 2. When the `TrialPeriod` expires, start the billing process